-This is your check list of courses you must complete and/or have credit for to satisfy your major degree requirements.
+Your worksheet is your check list of courses you must complete and/or have credit for to satisfy your major degree requirements.
+Cross everything off on this list and you have completed your degree requirements!
 No course may satisfy 2 requirements on this list.

 - Electrical Engineering worksheet, catalog year 2014-2016